WPTechInnovation/wpw-doc-dev/docs/getting-started-with-go.md

 ![Showing the payment in online.worldpay.com](images/get-started/order-details-onlineworldpaycom.png)
 <figcaption>Showing the payment in online.worldpay.com.</figcaption>

+In the example, we're using two different ports:
 *   Java - 9090 - Producer
-*   Node.js - 9091 - consumer
+*   Node.js - 9091 - Consumer

-1. Each app needs to run on it's own instance of the RPC service, so run one on 9090 and the other on 9091
-2. So we're running Java off of 9090 and running node.js off of 9091
+Follow these steps to run two apps on one machine:

-3. Open two terminal windows
+1. Open two terminal windows.
-4. Configure the rpc agent in each terminal window to run on each of the ports.
+2. Configure the rpc agent in each terminal window to run on each of the ports.
-  * In the producer window run the RPC on port 9090
+  * In the producer window run the RPC on port **9090**.
-  * In the consumer window run the RPC on port 9091
+  * In the consumer window run the RPC on port **9091**.
-5. Configure the Java app to run on 9090 (run as the producer)
+3. Configure the Java app to run as the producer on **9090**.
-6. Configure the Node.js app to run on 9091 - in `createClient` in example code (run as the consumer)
+4. Configure the Node.js app to run as the consumer on **9091**, by changing the `createClient` in the example code.
-7. Run the Java producer app so we're broadcasting.
-The RPC agent broadcasting will continue to run in the background while the Java program has exited
+5. Run the Java producer app so we're broadcasting.
+The RPC agent broadcasting will continue to run in the background while the Java program has exited.
-8. Run the Node.js consumer app immediately.
+6. Run the Node.js consumer app immediately.
-9. The **Discover**, **Select**, **Pay** and **Release** flows will all be triggered, as you can see above.
+7. The **Discover**, **Select**, **Pay** and **Release** flows will all be triggered, as you can see above.